graphcore/poptorch/docs/user_guide/batching.rst

 number of batches.
 This is efficient because that loop runs on the IPU directly.

+Note that the returned output dimensions depend on `poptorch.Options.anchorMode`.
+The default value for `trainingModel` is `Final`, since you will often not need to receive all or any of the output tensors and it is more efficient not to receive them.
+Therefore, only the last batch of data will be returned to the host under this setting.
+You can change this behaviour by setting the value of `poptorch.Options.anchorMode` to `All`.
+This returns the result of each batch to the host.
+See :py:func:`poptorch.Options.anchorMode` for more information.

 .. literalinclude:: device_iterations.py
   :caption: Use of device iterations and batch size
   :start-after: iterations_start